Logo

 Ludwig Boltzmann had a long-running dispute with the editor of the preeminent German physics journal of his day, who refused to let Ludwig Boltzmann refer to atoms and molecules as anything other than convenient theoretical constructs.

-Ludwig Boltzmann's paradigm was an ideal gas of N identical particles, of which Ni are in the ith microscopic condition of position and momentum.
+Ludwig Boltzmann's paradigm was an ideal gas of identical particles, of which are in the th microscopic condition of position and momentum.

-Ludwig Boltzmann could be considered one of the forerunners of quantum mechanics due to his suggestion in 1877 that the energy levels of a physical system could be discrete.
+Ludwig Boltzmann could be considered one of the forerunners of quantum mechanics due to his suggestion in 1877 that the energy levels of a physical system could be discrete, although Ludwig Boltzmann used this as a mathematical device with no physical meaning.

 The Ludwig Boltzmann equation was developed to describe the dynamics of an ideal gas.